Most Expensive Domain Names Ever Sold – Million Dollar Domain Names

 |$4.7 Million||London’s IG Group||2013|

-This group provides easy access to global financial markets with award-winning trading platform.
+This group provides easy access to global financial markets with the award-winning trading platform.
 In 2013 with the help of Igloo/NetNames, IG Group bought domain name IG.com for 4.7 $million.
 Earlier, the two digit domain was owned by Brazil’s Search Engine IG.

 According to an independent research by the CRF Institute.
 IG Group was recognized for a ninth successive year as one of UK’s Top Employers in 2017.